top of page

 Golden Triangle

 I will explain the Golden Triangle here but please refer to the image below for further clarification.
 The Golden Triangle results by dividing your frame into four sections by drawing one diagonal (either side), and then two lines from the remaining corners, touching the diagonal at 90 degrees.
+It creates symmetry and balance in the frame.

 An application of the Golden Triangle